Thomas Whalen (sculptor): Life

 Thomas Whalen was born in Leith on 1903.
-His father was James Whelan (c.1879-1951) and his mother was Mary Alexander (born c.
+His father was James Whelan (c.1879–1951) and his mother was Mary Alexander (born c.
 1879).
 They married on 24 November 1899 in Leith.

 In 1930 he was living at 18 Bangor Road in Leith.
 In 1932 he was at 7 Eyre Terrace.
 In that year on 23 September he married Margaret Falconer (born 1907).
 They had a son and daughter.

 Works

 He exhibited Madonna and Child and Speed in the 1930 Royal Scottish Academy exhibition.
 In 1931 he exhibited St. Christopher and Diana at the RSA.
 In 1932 he exhibited Cradle of Humanity, Europa and Nativity and Entombment at the RSA.
 He won the Guthrie Award in 1933 exhibiting The Amazon.
 He also exhibited Mother's Kisses and Torso that year.

 Whalen sculpted five Art Deco panels for Philip McManus's facade for the National Bank of Scotland headquarters building on George Street, Edinburgh (1937).
-His figarative sculpture Service featured in the entrance hall of the Scotland (South) pavilion of the 1938 Empire Exhibition in Glasgow.
+His figurative sculpture Service featured in the entrance hall of the Scotland (South) pavilion of the 1938 Empire Exhibition in Glasgow.
 In the late 1930s he designed the bas relief panel Knowledge, depicting a boy being borne aloft in front of a tree, for Kilsyth Academy in Stirlingshire.

-He designed the gilded relief scuplture on the facade of William Kininmonth's Brunton Theatre in Musselburgh (1971).
+He designed the gilded relief sculpture on the facade of William Kininmonth's Brunton Theatre in Musselburgh (1971).
 The sculpture Bird is believed to be Whalen's last work.